anchore/anchore-charts/stable/enterprise/README.md

     sslMode: require
 ```

+#### RDS Postgres Database Configuration

+Please note that automatic password rotation using AWS Secrets Manager is enabled by default upon provisioning a new RDS cluster however this feature is not currently supported by Anchore Enterprise.

 #### RDS Postgres Database Configuration With TLS

 To obtain a comprehensive AWS RDS PostgreSQL certificate bundle, which includes both intermediate and root certificates for all AWS regions, you can download it [here](https://truststore.pki.rds.amazonaws.com/global/global-bundle.pem).
 An example of creating the certificate secret can be found in [TLS Configuration](#using-tls-internally).